I. Parole Division

 Once the offender is released from Phase I, he reports to a District Reentry Center (DRC) and participates in an aftercare component referred to as Phase II.
 DRC core programming includes: cognitive intervention, substance abuse education, anger management, employment preparation, and Victim Impact Panel for offenders.
 SVORI offenders releasing to the following counties will be placed in Phase II as a Board imposed special condition (O.48 – Participate in the SVORI Aftercare program): Bexar, Dallas, El Paso, Harris, Hidalgo, Jefferson, Lubbock, McLennan, Nueces, Tarrant and Travis.

-Special Needs Offender Programs (SNOP) includes mentally impaired (MI), mentally retarded (MR), terminally ill (TI), physically handicapped (PH), and medically recommended intensive supervision (MRIS) offenders.
-SNOP maximizes the supervision of treatment of offenders diagnosed with mental impairments, mental retardation, terminal illness, and physical impairments by providing specialized supervision at a maximum ratio of 45:1 by 154 specialized officers with partial/full caseloads in 60 parole offices.
+Special Needs Offender Programs (SNOP) includes mentally impaired (MI), intellectual development disorder (IDD), terminally ill (TI), physically handicapped (PH), and medically recommended intensive supervision (MRIS) offenders.
+SNOP maximizes the supervision of treatment of offenders diagnosed with mental impairments, IDD, terminal illness, and physical impairments by providing specialized supervision at a maximum ratio of 45:1 by 154 specialized officers with partial/full caseloads in 60 parole offices.